Last Updated on January 11, 2022

 - The receiver needs a rooftop aerial to work.

 Looking for another no-subscription option?
 Then you might want to consider this sleek beauty.
-Besides adding style to any room, it also opens up an entertainment world of nearly 200 channels (13 in HD).
+Besides adding style to any room, it also opens up an entertainment world of 70 SD channels and 13 HD channels.

 A great feature of this Freesat model is that it uses reminders for your favourite shows.
 This is very useful when you often lose track of when they all air.
 Don’t be embarrassed, it happens!